 Students Applying to Classical Ballet Should Consider the Following Interests and Skill Sets:

-Students Applying to Broadway Dance Should Consider the Following Interests and Skill Sets:
+Students Applying to Contemporary Dance Should Consider the Following Interests and Skill Sets:

-The S.T.E.M.
-(Science, Technology, Engineering & Math) Majors program emphasizes project- and problem-based experiential learning.
-Throughout 5th-9th grades, students receive a solid foundation in life & physical science, engineering & computer science, and question-driven experimental design.
-These broad experiences provide students with the opportunity to hone their S.T.E.M. interests and focus their high school S.T.E.M. experiences down a biotechnology/life sciences or engineering/robotics track beginning at the 10th grade level.
+The STEM (Science, Technology, Engineering & Math) Majors program emphasizes project- and problem-based experiential learning.
+Throughout this 6th-9th grades, students receive a solid foundation in the areas of earth & space science, life & physical science, and engineering & computer science.
+Students learn and develop through question-driven experimental design as well as through laboratory citizenship and collaboration.

 The Biotechnology & Life Sciences curriculum includes a foundation in laboratory and biomedical sciences, life sciences, environmental science and sustainability, and the social and ethical questions associated with advancements in these disciplines.
 Students learn to read, synthesize, and draw conclusions from scientific publications.
 Students develop the foundational knowledge to design and conduct their own biological experiments in response to relevant questions in the field.